-There are many models of change that we look at elsewhere, but they key point that we’re interested in here is the distinction between people related change and other forms of change.
-In our view, the people side of organizational change is the essence of organizational leadership and a key skill for all leaders to work on.
+There are many models of change that we look at elsewhere.
+But they key point that we’re interested in here is the distinction between people related change and other forms of change.
+In our view, the people side of organizational change is the essence of organizational leadership.
+We think it is a key skill for all leaders to work on.

 Sources and further reading

 Where possible we always recommend that people read up on the original sources of information and ideas.

 The contents of this post have been based on our own experience and consideration of organizational change models.

 If you see any errors on this page or have any feedback, please contact us.